Business Analytics (BALT)

 Campus: LISLE (Typically Offered: Annually)

 BALT 3300 Programming for Analytics.
 (Formerly 300) This course will provide an introduction to programming languages used for analytics.
 Students will be exposed to the techniques required to take programming certification exams in the software presented.
-Prerequisite: Must earn a grade of C or better in MGT or BALT 1150.
+Prerequisite: Must earn a grade of "C" or better in MGT or BALT 1150.
 3 semester credit hour/s.

 Campus: LISLE (Typically Offered: Fall Term)